MicrosoftDocs/azure-docs/articles/spring-apps/includes/tutorial-applications-observability/applications-observability-with-basic-standard-plan.md

 - `petclinic.owner` and `petclinic.pet` defined in the `customers-service` application.
 - `petclinic.visit` defined in the `visits-service` application.

-Same as in the previous section, you can define a chart `REST Controller` with custom metrics, and update the **Aggregation** to `Count` for each metric.
+Same as in the previous section, you can define a chart `REST API access` with custom metrics, and update the **Aggregation** to `Count` for each metric.

 :::image type="content" source="../../media/tutorial-applications-observability/custom-metrics.png" alt-text="Screenshot of the Azure portal with Azure Spring Apps instance overview page." lightbox="../../media/tutorial-applications-observability/custom-metrics.png":::